aws/jsii/packages/jsii-rosetta/README.md

 ```
 $ jsii-rosetta extract --compile $(find . -name .jsii) --directory some/dir
 $ jsii-pacmak --samples-tablet .jsii-samples.tbl
 ```

+(The `extract` command is the default and may be omitted, but if you're passing assembliess as arguments you should terminate the option list by passing `--`).

 ### Running in parallel